 In 2021, a working group was established to discuss Diversity & Inclusion (D&I) issues at work and how to implement activities that address the targets we have set.
-As part of this process, we offered unconscious bias
+As part of this process, we offered unconscious bias training to our hiring managers.
+Additionally, we have invested in technology to help us identify biased language in our job postings.
+In 2022 we will continue monitoring the impact of our current D&I initiatives with a view to focus our efforts on initiatives that drive change.
 At European Energy, we value diversity and inclusion and we stand for the crucial need of employees feeling safe at work and having equal opportunities.
 In our Sustainability Policy (available here), we state our commitment to having a workplace that is free from discrimination, bullying and harassment.
 We also firmly oppose any type of less favourable treatment on the grounds of colour, nationality, ethnicity, gender, age, sexual orientation, disability, religion or belief.